wawandco/milo/README.md

 - [0009] inline-style-disabled: Inline style cannot be used.
 - [0017] inline-script-disabled: Inline script cannot be used.

+### Credits

+This repo depends heavily in the following libraries that deserve all the credit for making Milo possible:

+- golang.org/net/html
+- github.com/andybalholm/cascadia
+- github.com/PuerkitoBio/goquery

+We copied those repos in our source because we needed to make some modifications to it.
+Our goal long term goal is to contribute back as much as possible.

 ## Copyright

 Milo is Copyright © 2020 Wawandco SAS.
 It is free software, and may be redistributed under the terms specified in the LICENSE file.